-- Position the brake calipers and check that the brake linings are seated correctly. - Mount screws 3 on both brake calipers but do not tighten yet. - Operate the hand brake lever repeatedly until the brake lining presses up against the brake disc and there is a pressure point.
-Fix the hand brake lever in its engaged position. - ✓ The brake calipers straighten. - Tighten screws 3 on both brake calipers.
+- Fasten the speed sensor cable in the bracket. - Position the brake calipers and check that the brake linings are seated correctly. - Mount screws 6 on both brake calipers but do not tighten yet. - Operate the hand brake lever repeatedly until the brake lining presses up against the brake disc and there is a pressure point.
+Fix the hand brake lever in its engaged position. - ✓ The brake calipers straighten. - Tighten screws 6 on both brake calipers.